industrial-edge/iih-semantics-getting-started/docs/Installation.md

 1. Select **Add model** again.
 ![IIH_AddInstance](graphics/iih_addmodel_instance.png)

-2. Load the TankModelNodeset.xml
+2. Select **Load instance model**
 ![IIH_LoadInstance](graphics/iih_load_instance.png)

 3. Select the namespace for that model.
+If you want to use the GraphQL API, please also select the checkbox here.
 ![IIH_model_Namespace](graphics/iih_select_model_namespace.png)

 You have successfully created a data model based on OPC UA.
 The next step is to map connector variables to it, to fill the model with data.